-Microbiologist Emmanuelle Charpentier and biochemist Jennifer Doudna co-invented the gene-editing system CRISPR-Cas9, a versatile technology that provides the means to edit DNA on an unprecedented scale with extremely high precision.
+Microbiologist Emmanuelle Charpentier and biochemist Jennifer Doudna co-invented the gene-editing system CRISPR-Cas9, a versatile technology for editing DNA on an unprecedented scale with extremely high precision.

 Born in Juvisy-sur-Orge, France, Charpentier was interested in sciences from a young age.
 “I have always been encouraged by my parents to explore my own academic interests,” she said.
 “Although it was not clear at the time that I would eventually study biology, I showed an interest in science very early on.
 In fact, I was interested not only in pure sciences and mathematics, but also in the human sciences — psychology, sociology and philosophy.”

 Charpentier studied biochemistry, microbiology and genetics at the University Pierre and Marie Curie (now Sorbonne University) in Paris, and obtained her doctorate in microbiology for her research performed at the Pasteur Institute in Paris.

 By the time Charpentier and Doudna met in 2011 at a scientific conference, both had already been researching different aspects of CRISPR, an immune system used by bacteria to fend off viruses — Charpentier at Umeå University in Sweden, and Doudna at the University of California, Berkeley.

 Doudna was focused on RNA, a partner to DNA in carrying genetic information, and was researching how a repeating sequence of DNA in the bacterial genome enabled bacteria to fight viral infections.
 Charpentier had published findings about an unusual RNA called tracrRNA, and how it works with the Cas (CRISPR-associated) 9 protein in RNA processing that contributes to the identification and elimination of invading viruses.
 Their collaboration yielded a leap in innovation.